 3 Things to Avoid After a Motorcycle Accident in West Virginia

-If you’ve been injured in a motorcycle accident in West Virginia, there are three things you shouldn’t do:
+If you have been injured in a motorcycle accident in West Virginia, avoid these things:

 - Don’t give the insurance company a recorded statement.

 - Don’t give the insurance company a signed release that allows them to obtain your medical records.

 - Don’t let the insurance company trick you with your settlement.

 Let me tell you what I mean by each of those.